pagkly/Zed/Investopedia4/What Are Unallocated Loss Adjustment Expenses (ULAE).md

 -   Allocated loss adjustment expenses are directly attributable to a specific claim.
 -   Insurers maintain reserve funds to manage both types of expenses.

-Unallocated loss adjustment expenses combined with allocated loss adjustment expenses represent an insurer's estimate of the money it will pay out in claims in addition to the expenses associated with processing the claims.
+Unallocated loss adjustment expenses combined with allocated loss adjustment expenses represent an insurer's estimate of the money it [[Will|will]] pay out in claims in addition to the expenses associated with processing the claims.

 ## Understanding ULAE